Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Ideally, it should have room for the following:

-The stated goal of the kickoff meeting is to make introductions, get everyone on the same page, and hash out issues before you start.
+One, main kickoff meeting purpose, is to make introductions, get everyone on the same page, and hash out issues before you start.

 Every client who walks through your doors has some preconceived notions about your agency and the project.
 Some of these spring from the client’s prior experiences.
 Others come from the promises made by the sales team.